-- 3. Remove the access plug using a flat head screwdriver, then push and hold the override button using a flat head screwdriver.
-Apply the brake pedal and shift the transmission into N (Neutral) while continuing to depress the override button. - 4.
-Reinstall the access plug cover, start the vehicle and release the parking brake.
+- 3. Remove the access plug using a flat head screwdriver.
+Insert the screwdriver into the access hole nearest the steering wheel.
+Then push and hold the override button using a flat head screwdriver.
+Apply the brake pedal and shift the transmission into N (Neutral) while continuing to depress the override button. - $4.\ \mbox{Reinstall}$ the access plug cover, start the vehicle and release the parking brake.